VilledeMontreal/politique-libre/Directives/ContributionAProjetLibre.md

 Montréal may contribute to existing open-source projects.
 Such contributions respond to two key goals:
 1. Eliminating bugs, to permit better use by the City and community.
-1. Adding project features, to meet municipal and community needs.
+1. Adding product features, to meet municipal and community needs.

 This document outlines the procedure for contributing to an existing open-source project.